Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

-The majority of this cemetery in the 18th Arrondissement is actually built beneath Rue Caulaincourt.
+However, the majority of this cemetery in the 18th Arrondissement is actually built beneath Rue Caulaincourt.

-This place has become a quiet little oasis of solitude that is largely devoid of the enormous crowds that invade some of the more famous cemeteries in the area,
+Accordingly, this place has become a quiet little oasis of solitude that is largely devoid of the enormous crowds that invade some of the more famous cemeteries in the area,